 Always-on VPN

-Introduction Connection Options Exception Configuration Summary Introduction The functionality of Always-on VPN feature with lock down mode enabled is to deny all network traffic until connected via VPN.
-Exemption rules can be configured to exempt certain types of traffic Always-on VPN is turned ON already.Please click OFF to turnoff this feature and exit the wizard. else, click 'Next' to configure this feature and dependent options.
+Introduction Connection Options Exception Configuration Summary Always-on VPN Introduction Mayas-on VPN feature with lock down mode enabled is to deny all network traffic until connected via VN.
+Exemption rules can be configured to exempt certain types of traffic Always-on VPN is turned ON already,Please click OFF to turnoff this feature and exit the wizard. else, click 'Next' to configure this feature and dependent options.
 TURN-OFF ALWAYS-ON VPN

-Cancel
+Cancel < Previous Next >